kevinl03/Goal-Tracking-Phone-App/README.md

 ## To run this app on your local machine with Visual Studio 2022
-  Have *Mobile development with .NET workload installed* Create new project using template: Mobile App (Xamarin.Forms) Fork Goal-Tracking-Phone-App into repository
+  Have *Mobile development with .NET workload installed*

-## Note
+  Create new project using template: Mobile App (Xamarin.Forms)

-Currently not on the published for the public use
+  Fork Goal-Tracking-Phone-App into repository